Find out more about our Leadership Team

 Rob Diment - Director of Secondary School Improvement

-Over the following years Rob held numerous roles as an Assistant Headteacher that included Director of KS3, Director of KS4 and Teaching and Learning Lead.
-In 2012, he was appointed as a Deputy Headteacher.
+In the years that followed, Rob held numerous roles as an Assistant Headteacher that included Director of KS3, Director of KS4 and Teaching and Learning Lead.
+Rob was subsequently appointed to the position of Deputy Headteacher.
 Initially as the strategic lead for behaviour, safety and welfare, and then as the strategic lead for teaching and learning.

-In 2016 Rob was appointed as Headteacher of Plymstock School.
-In September 2018, he was asked to work with another WeST school as Headteacher of Callington Community College.
-In September 2019 Rob was seconded to the central WeST team as Director of Secondary School Improvement.
+Following the retirement of a long-standing Headteacher, Rob was then appointed as Headteacher of Plymstock School.
+In September 2018, he was asked to work with another WeST school as Executive Headteacher of Callington Community College.
+Finally, in September 2019 Rob was seconded to the central WeST team as Director of Secondary School Improvement.

 Peter Gregory - Chief Finance Officer